 In the trucking industry, the fluctuating cost of fuel is one of the biggest expenses.
-However, you can control and reduce fuel expenses if you follow the best practices while operating your truck and getting it ready for the road.
+However, as an owner operator, you can control and reduce fuel expenses if you follow the best practices while operating your truck and getting it ready for the road.

-I’ve been a professional truck driver for over 20 years now, and here are a few tips I’ve learned on the road that may help with fuel optimization.
+I’ve been a professional owner operator truck driver for over 20 years now, and here are a few tips I’ve learned on the road that may help with fuel optimization.

-Keeping your RMPs lower at cruising speed can help with fuel consumption.
-According to the Department of Energy, every 5 MPH over 50 will cost you an extra 0.19 cents per gallon.
-That means if your current MPG is 6 MPG at an average cost of $3.25 a gallon, your cost is 0.54 cents a mile.
+Keeping your RPMs lower at cruising speed can help with fuel consumption.
+According to the Department of Energy, every 5 mph over 50 will cost you an extra $0.19 per gallon.
+That means if your current MPG is 6 MPG at an average cost of $3.25 a gallon, your cost is $0.54 a mile.

-However, if you can reduce your speed to 55 and improve your MPG to 8, your average cost per mile is now 0.40 cents per mile.
+However, if you can reduce your speed to 55 and improve your MPG to 8, your average cost per mile is now $0.40 per mile.

-If your yearly average is 130,000 miles, that is an average savings of $18,200 that you can add to your bottom line by the end of the year.
-That breaks down to almost 8 truck payments a year—depending upon your payment plan.
+If your yearly average is 130,000 miles, you could potentially save $18,200 that you can add to your bottom line by the end of the year.
+That could break down to almost eight truck payments a year—depending upon your payment plan.

 You can also reduce fuel expenses by using cruise control and maintaining speed on flat, straight stretches.
-The new automatic transmissions also help with correct shift timing and by lowering excessive fuel waste while shifting gears.
+Newer automatic transmissions also help with correct shift timing and by lowering excessive fuel waste while shifting gears.

-Reducing hard braking and excessive acceleration can also help reduce fuel cost.
-You do not have to jam your foot to the floor and accelerate through the gears as fast as possible.
-Taking your time accelerating through the gears at a reasonable pace, skipping gears when possible, will save as much as 10-40% in fuel during stop and go traffic.
+Reducing hard braking and excessive acceleration can also help reduce fuel costs.
+There’s no rule that says you need to put your foot to the floor and accelerate through the gears as fast as possible.

 Reduce unnecessary idling

-Another way you can reduce your fuel consumption is by reducing your idle time.
-It is estimated that idling your truck can burn 1 gallon of fuel per hour.
+It is estimated that idling your truck can burn a gallon of fuel per hour.
 In other words, idling your truck during your ten-hour break can cost you at least 10 gallons of fuel a day, or at the cost of $3.25 a gallon, $32.50 a day.

-One way you can reduce your idle time is buying an APU (Auxiliary Power Unit) when you buy your truck.
-It is expected that by doing so, you will reduce your fuel consumption to 1 gallon a day at a savings of $29.25 a day.
-It means that if you are on the road 140 days a year, you save $4,095 annually.
+One way you can reduce your idle time is by buying an APU (Auxiliary Power Unit) when you purchase your truck.
+By doing so, you may reduce your fuel consumption to one gallon a day at a savings of $29.25 a day.
+It means that if you are on the road 140 days a year, you can save $4,095 annually.

 Another way I have personally reduced my idle time is by shutting my truck off at fuel islands while fueling.

 If you fuel once a day for 15 minutes using the same figures as above, you have reduced your idle time by more than 20 hours in a year and saved another $65.
-Not much, but in a business that counts pennies for profits, it adds up.
+It doesn’t sound like much, but in a business that counts pennies for profits, it adds up.

-Because I have a pet in my truck, I idled well above the average of 50% to over 65-70%.
-That is now down to 1% because of my APU, reducing my cost by more than $5000 a year.
+Because I have a pet in my truck, I idled well above the average of 50 percent to over 65 to 70 percent.
+That is now down to 1 percent because of my APU, reducing my cost by more than $5,000 a year.

 Improve vehicle maintenance

-In fact, when you spec your truck, you will want to research tires with the best rolling resistance for your operation.
-The less rolling resistance, the better fuel mileage you will get.
-Michelin has done the most research in this area.
+In fact, when you spec your truck, research tires with the best rolling resistance for your operation.
+The less rolling resistance, the better fuel mileage you’ll get.
+Michelin has done a lot of research in this area.
 You can go to their website to compare tires.

 By keeping up with your preventive maintenance schedule, you can make sure you have the correct filter change intervals for your fuel system.
 Also, be sure to carry an extra filter in case the fuel gels up due to weather conditions.

 Aerodynamics will also help you get better fuel mileage.
-Repairing any body damage that takes away how the air flows around you truck can improve mileage.
+Repairing any body damage that takes away how the air flows around your truck can improve mileage.

 Plan your trips

 No amount of planning can overcome everything.
-However, proper trip planning can help you avoid wrong turns, congestion, and excessive miles, saving you extra fuel, time, and possible repairs.
+However, proper trip planning can help you avoid wrong turns, congestion and excessive miles.
+This, in turn, saves you extra fuel, time and possible repairs.